gaehlerm/SoftwareEngineering/README.md

 // Further Reading: Clean Code, chapter 3, Robert C. Martin

+Functions are, along with classes, the backbone of modern OO software.
+People just don’t care about functions too much as they are fairly simple to use and there are only very few things to take care off.
+Still, there is quite a lot to know about functions as well.
+We'll learn that functions have to follow the SRP and that they shouldn't have any side effects.

 Throughout this book, we’ll distinguish between functions and methods as most authors do so.
 Even though I would personally like to call them both just functions as they are pretty much the same, just in a slightly different context.
 Most things I write about functions apply to methods as well as they are in many respects very similar.
 The class variables and the slightly different context are not a fundamental difference.
 Class variables are just about the same as mutable output arguments.
-Therefore, I won’t mention the differences between functions and methods too often.
+Therefore, I generally won’t mention the differences between functions and methods.

-Functions are, along with classes, the backbone of modern OO software.
-People just don’t care about functions too much as they are fairly simple to use and there are only very few things to take care off.
-Still, there is quite a lot to know about functions as well.

 ## Do one thing only